 "Gut!
 Well, as I mentioned earlier, Willi, when I was growing up, Germany was in terrible condition after the first world war.
 Foreign systems from the East and the West were coming into our country and ruining us!

-"Speculators from the Capitalist West squeezed whatever profits they could from our depressed economy and caused crippling inflation, while Communists from the East came in and tried to overthrow our new republic and our culture with revolution."
+Speculators from the Capitalist West squeezed whatever profits they could from our depressed economy and caused crippling inflation, while Communists from the East came in and tried to overthrow our new republic and our culture with revolution."

 He leaned forward and whispered in a low, conspiratorial tone.
-"You might be interested to know, Willi, that FDR was one of those speculators.
+"You might also be interested to know, Willi, that FDR was one of those speculators.
 He was involved in all the profiteering at our expense during the Twenties.

-"He and the other Western investors came here, bought properties from impoverished families for a steal, and then rented or sold them at an exorbitant profit.
+He and the other Western investors came here, bought properties from impoverished families for a steal, and then rented or sold them at an exorbitant profit.
 Their activities fueled the hyperinflation that caused so much civil unrest after the war."

-I was jotting down notes and underlined the part about FDR ripping off the German people.
+I was jotting down notes and underlined the part about FDR profiteering from the destitute German people.
 This was an interesting piece of history, if true.
 I knew he was from a wealthy family but had no idea what he did before becoming governor of New York.

 "Well, you can understand that if we were ever to rebuild our economy and hold onto our culture, then both of these foreign systems had to be brought under control.
 Hitler said as much, but no one noticed him during the Twenties.

-"The National Socialist party only got six percent of the votes in the 1924 national elections, which fell even lower in 1928 to two and a half percent.
+The National Socialist party only got six percent of the votes in the 1924 national elections, which fell even lower in 1928 to two and a half percent.
 The Nazis didn't get anywhere until the Depression hit, and even then, they only got 18% in the 1930 elections, but we'll talk more about that later."

 Later?
 Was he thinking that I would be coming back?
-While Johann paused to look at something on his iPad, I began to think of a graceful way to leave when I noticed an older woman in a wheelchair.
-She was staring at us over her reading glasses.
+While Johann paused to look at something on his iPad, I noticed an older woman in a wheelchair.
+She was glaring at us over her reading glasses.
 There was a book on her lap, and our conversation distracted her.
 She did not look pleased.

 I quickly looked away from her.
-I didn't want to be part of any scene in an old folk's home or be associated with the ramblings of an old ex-Nazi.
+I didn't want to get drawn into any scene in an old folk's home involving the ramblings of an old ex-Nazi.
 It was then that I began to realize why we never spent much time with my mother's side of the family.